 I sit down to draft and end up peering out the window.
 Soon, I’m trolling other peoples’ blogs, vacuuming, shaving my dog—anything to avoid confronting the accusatory blank page.
 Out of sheer desperation the words eventually come, but I can see right off they’re coming from The Bad Place.
 I’m writing filler that will end up getting cut.
 The voice is non-existent.
 I’ve chosen the wrong viewpoint.
 My main character is a putz and why did I ever like her to begin with?

-Whether you’re writing a picture book, middle-grade story, or young adult novel, getting started is sometimes the hardest part.
+Whether you’re writing for kids, teens, or adults, getting started is sometimes the hardest part.
 Why is this, exactly?

 1: Writing is messy.

 We want our writing to be neat, to get it right the first time—a malady otherwise known as perfectionism; fear of failure; the old I-don’t-want-to-write-a-whole-book-if-it’s-going-to-be-crap malaise.

 - Embrace the fact that no writing is a waste of time.
 Even if you write a scene that you end up tossing, that time was spent honing your craft.
 And learning what to keep and what to chuck is valuable knowledge, too.

 - Put bad writing to use.
 When I worry that I’m not getting any better at this whole writing thing, I pull out the first book I ever wrote, a middle-grade atrocity called “Dirty, Hairy, Smelly Dogs”.
 Reading the first few pages not only makes me want to burn the manuscript to an unidentifiable crisp, it shows me that, yes, I am in fact making huge progress.

 - Realize that no one’s first draft is flawless.
 Get the story down on paper and save your perfectionistic tendencies for the revision process, where they belong.